 The importance of adhering to these criteria cannot be understated.
-Until the long-term outcomes of bariatric surgery in adolescents are known, surgery should ethically be limited to patients with comorbidities [85].
+Until the long-term outcomes of bariatric surgery in adolescents are known, surgery should ethically be limited to patients with comorbidities [115].

-In addition, the American Academy of Pediatrics (AAP) follows the 2018 guidelines from the ASMBS, but also recommends that other factors unique to overweight youths be taken into account [83; 122].
+In addition, the American Academy of Pediatrics (AAP) follows the 2018 guidelines from the ASMBS, but also recommends that other factors unique to overweight youths be taken into account [55; 111; 116].
 According to the AAP, adolescents being considered for gastric bypass surgery should be assessed for endogenous causes of obesity, as addressing these causes may resolve obesity without the necessity of surgical intervention.
-All adolescents being considered for surgery and their parents should undergo thorough psychiatric evaluations in order to "facilitate assessment of the family unit, determination of the coping skills of the adolescent, and assessment of the severity of psychosocial comorbidities" [83].
+All adolescents being considered for surgery and their parents should undergo thorough psychiatric evaluations in order to "facilitate assessment of the family unit, determination of the coping skills of the adolescent, and assessment of the severity of psychosocial comorbidities" [111].
 A supportive family environment is necessary for a successful outcome.
+The AAP does not recommend surgery for all children and adolescents who have severe obesity but rather the opportunity should be provided for children and their families to consider and undergo evaluation [55].

-Not surprisingly, bariatric surgeries among teens increased eightfold, from 200 procedures in the United States in the year 2000 to more than 1,600 in 2009 [86; 108].
-Studies and publications by the AAP and ASMBS indicate that bariatric surgery is safe and effective for adolescents, and the organizations are calling for reduced barriers and improved access [121; 122].
+Not surprisingly, bariatric surgeries among teens increased eightfold, from 200 procedures in the United States in the year 2000 to more than 1,600 in 2009 [117; 118].
+Studies and publications by the AAP and ASMBS indicate that bariatric surgery is safe and effective for adolescents, and the organizations are calling for reduced barriers and improved access [55; 113; 116].
 Barriers include insurance coverage and a low referral rate from pediatricians and primary care.
-While bariatric surgery is now being shown to be safe and effective for adolescents, major health organizations agree that it should be offered only by experienced multidisciplinary teams and presented to families with appropriate informed consent [31; 121; 122].
+While bariatric surgery is now being shown to be safe and effective for adolescents, major health organizations agree that it should be offered only by experienced multidisciplinary teams and presented to families with appropriate informed consent [39; 55; 113; 116].
 Various types of surgical procedures have been used to change eating behavior and induce weight loss.
-The most commonly used procedures are [81; 83; 85; 87; 121]:
+The most commonly used procedures are [108; 111; 113; 115; 119]:

-Gastric bypass: The most common form of bariatric surgery, gastric bypass involves creating a small proximal gastric pouch with a tight outlet and a Roux-en-y configuration of the small bowel.

-- Laparoscopic adjustable gastric band: Approved in the United States in 2001, this procedure consists of a device placed around the stomach just below the esophagogastric junction, creating a pouch that holds only a few ounces.
+- Gastric bypass: The most common form of bariatric surgery, gastric bypass involves creating a small proximal gastric pouch with a tight outlet and a Roux-en-y configuration of the small bowel. - Laparoscopic adjustable gastric band: Approved in the United States in 2001, this procedure consists of a device placed around the stomach just below the esophagogastric junction, creating a pouch that holds only a few ounces.
 Saline is used to inflate the band and adjust the diameter of the gastric pouch outlet. - Vertical sleeve gastrectomy: This technique involves the longitudinal resection of the stomach and sleeving of the remaining portion into a narrow tube.

+Laparoscopic adjustable gastric band procedures are approved only for patients 18 years of age and older.
+Use has declined in both adults and youth because of worse long-term effects and higher-than-expected complication rates [55].
 Many other procedures have been used in bariatric surgery, but for the most part they have fallen out of favor.
 These include jejunoileal bypass, vertical banded gastroplasty, and biliopancreatic diversion.